Macpeters/warehouse_storage/README.md

 ### Adjustments that apply to specific items only
+These adjustments will only affect the item they are applied to.
+These adjustments do not require any thresholds, so you could, for instance, add a heavy_item_fee to an item regardless of the item's weight, and it will be applied.

 #### heavy_item_fee
   * add this to a specific item known to be heavy, without having to add a specific weight.
   * this item will add a charge of the adjustment value